 - The application form contains no contra-indications in respect of previous tenancy-related issues; and

-It is anticipated that there demand for the properties will be in excess of the number of properties available.
-Once applications are active (i.e. all checks completed satisfactorily), they will be filed in order of priority as follows:
+Once applications are active (i.e. all checks completed satisfactorily), they will be filed in date order.

 4. Property Size